devonfw-forge/devon4flutter-non-bloc-arch/pages/210-State-Management-Alternatives.md

 *Figure 15: Wisgen WidgetTree favorites with Provider [\[11\]](https://github.com/Fasust/wisgen)*

 To minimize re-builds the Provider Package uses ChangeNotifiers [\[62\]](https://api.flutter.dev/flutter/foundation/ChangeNotifier-class.html).
-This way Widgets can subscribe/listen to the provided Sate and get notified whenever it changes.
+This way Widgets can subscribe/listen to the provided State and get notified whenever it changes.
 This is how an implementation of Wisgen’s favorite list would look like using Provider. “*Favorites*” is the class we will use to provide our favorite list globally.
 The *notifyListeners()* function will trigger rebuilds on all Widgets that listen to it.

 ``` dart
 class Favorites with ChangeNotifier{